csyhuang/hn2016_falwa/readme.md

 The utilities in the library can also be used to compute the tracer equivalent-latitude relationship proposed in Nakamura (1996) / Allen and Nakamura (2003) and the (zonal mean) finite-amplitude wave activity in spherical geometry as in Nakamura and Solomon (2010).

-## Inquiries / Issues reporting

-Please make inquiries about / report issues with the package on the [Issues page](https://github.com/csyhuang/hn2016_falwa/issues).
-If you need help analyzing output from particular model/analysis with our techniques, feel free to email me <clare1068@gmail.com> with sample datasets and I can configure the code for you.

 ## Installation

 This package works in Python 2.
 It can be installed with pip: